 - AppMind – http://appmind.co/

 Also it is important to make sure that keyword selection is not one time process.
 Monitor your keywords for their performance in App Store search.
 Try out some variations to find out the keywords which work the best for you.

 3. Write a clear and concise app description

-Though not as important as title or keywords as a search ranking factor, your app’s description is a very important criteria which decides whether the user will download your app or not once he has found it.
+Though not as important as title or keywords as a search ranking factor, your app’s description is an important factor which decides whether the user will download your app or not once he has found it.
 Make sure that you write an effective copy to make sure that your app’s purpose is evident.
-Also don’t forget to mention the most important benefits your app gives to the user to make their life wonderful or the specific pain points it solves.
+Also, don’t forget to mention the most important benefits your app gives to the users to make their life wonderful or the specific pain points it solves.

-Your app’s ranking in the search results is also greatly influenced by the ratings, reviews and downloads it receives.
-Here is one good tip that you should always integrate in your app to get more positive ratings and reviews.
+Your app’s ranking in the search results is also greatly influenced by the ratings, reviews, and downloads it receives.
+Here is one good tip that you should always integrate into your app to get more positive ratings and reviews.

 “It seems our app is helping you to manage your tasks efficiently.
 Would you like to rate our app on the App Store”?

 The buttons for the pop up could be, “Yes I would like to.” and “I will do this later”.

 To get more downloads follow the other tips mentioned in this document to gain more social interactions with your users to get more publicity which should drive the downloads further.

 Remember: A happy customer is a brand ambassador for your app.
 Get in touch with your users who have posted negative reviews about your app.
 Resolve their problems.
 Let them know once you have resolved the bugs in the following update.
 Convert the negative users into advocates of your app.
 Also in the process, you will learn a lot about the how the customers perceive your app and what value it brings to them.